ZhujinLi/SomeRuler/README.rst

 * Cross platform (tested under Windows 10 and Mac OS X)
 * High DPI support
-* Can server as a protractor
+* Can serve as a protractor
 * Resize: drag the circle handle horizontally
 * Rotation: drag the circle handle upward or downward
 * Reading: click on the tick to read the value